 Electricity

 Repair category 2

-Notes The distribution board is along semi older lines and electrics within the garage Further advice will be available from a NICEIC/SELECT registered electrician.
+Notes The fuseboard is of an older age.
+Further advice can be obtained from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances

-Gas

-Repair category 1

-Notes should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.